lawrencerowland/Documents-for-discussion/project-success-prediction/READme.md

 Even taking a small number of the dataset, say 667 records, the model can train so that it predicts 309 as satisfactory, of which 281 prove to be actually satisfactory.
 It misses another 15 which it does not predict to be satisfactory, but which prove to be actually satisfactory.
 These results can be tuned to get an appropriate number of false positives and false negatives.

-**Data**
+# Data

-[<span class="underline">https://www.kaggle.com/theworldbank/ieg-world-bank-project-performance-ratings</span>](https://www.kaggle.com/theworldbank/ieg-world-bank-project-performance-ratings) We took the set from April; this site periodically updates these results.
+[data](https://www.kaggle.com/theworldbank/ieg-world-bank-project-performance-ratings</span>](https://www.kaggle.com/theworldbank/ieg-world-bank-project-performance-ratings) We took the set from April; this site periodically updates these results.
 You can take the latest ones and test.
 Here is a sample record, with some of the lesser columns removed.

 |                                     |                                          |
 | ----------------------------------- | ---------------------------------------- |